yguenduez/guilded-rose-rust/README.md

 ### V0.0.11

-- The refactoring is fine for me, of course you can still refactor.
+The refactoring is fine for me, of course you can still refactor.
 But now adding the `Conjured` items seems to be pretty straight forward
-- What do I need to implement for it?:
+What do I need to implement for it?:
 - Factory returning a new class
 - Implement both needed traits: `CalculateQuality` and `CalculateSellIn`
 - Calculate the increment as delegate: But we can re-use everything.

-- But first: **Implement the tests first!**
-- Then implement!
+Done:
+- Write test suite for conjured cookie
+- Implement as stated above

 # Learnings